Sentiment Analysis Using Python

 What is Sentiment Analysis?

 Sentiment Analysis is a use case of Natural Language Processing (NLP) and comes under the category of text classification.
 To put it simply, Sentiment Analysis involves classifying a text into various sentiments, such as positive or negative, Happy, Sad or Neutral, etc. Thus, the ultimate goal of sentiment analysis is to decipher the underlying mood, emotion, or sentiment of a text.
-This is also known as Opinion Mining.
+This is also referred to as Opinion Mining.

 Let us look at how a quick google search defines Sentiment Analysis: